PearlCoastal/Chatroom_Ubutu/README.md

-# Chatroon_Ubutu
+# Chatroom_Ubutu
+Did by myself.

-Realized the chatroom function under Ubutu system.
+Realized the chatroom function under Ubuntu system.

+##

+Users can send message as well as receive messages using udp tal